sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

    - The neighbor expect to capture the clear PFC packet
    - The inject port expects to capture the encrypted PFC packet
 3. Send clear PFC frame on the PTF injected port
-   - The DUT expects to no any PFC packet
+   - The DUT expects to drop any PFC packet
 4. Send encrypted PFC frame on the PTF injected port
    - The DUT expects to capture the clear PFC packet